Updated: July 13th, 2025

 Frying significantly raises the caloric content of food, as compared to healthier preparation methods like baking or steaming.
 And since many fried foods come with calorie-laden dipping sauces or toppings, you might be eating far more calories than you thought.

 Though there’s long been speculation on the link between the consumption of fried foods and obesity, research has been relatively limited.
 Since the early 2000s, more evidence has shown this connection, including a 2005 study that showed that increased consumption of fried foods away from home in children was associated with higher BMI.
 Another study in 2007 also showed an association between high consumption of fried foods and general or central obesity.
+And a 2021 meta-analysis of studies showed that there is an association between fried food consumption and overweight/obesity.

-And if you have a genetic propensity towards obesity, the effects of fried food on body weight can be even higher, according to a 2014 study.
+If you have a genetic propensity towards obesity, the effects of fried food on body weight can be even higher, according to a 2014 study.
 That same study showed that this genetic impact was twice as big in those who ate fried foods four or more times per week, compared to individuals who only indulged in fried foods once a week or less.
 That’s good news, because it suggests that changing your eating habits can have an impact, regardless of your genetics!
 We now can see from genetics if you are more prone to obesity and what exact food plan you can use to decrease this risk.
 I do this regularly with my weight loss patients.

-A recent New York Times article quoted a Harvard professor suggesting that six fries would be an appropriate serving size.
+A 2018 New York Times article quoted a Harvard professor suggesting that six fries would be an appropriate serving size.
 This led to plenty of other commentary in major media outlets, including Today.com.
 The idea of eating just six fries at a time inspired both ridicule and outrage.
 Why was there such a visceral reaction to this notion?

 It could be that much of the nation is actually addicted to these foods!
 While the idea of addiction to fried foods may seem over the top, there’s at least one study that supports the theory.